jakeberg/resume/tech_lead_assessment.md

 ### Test-Driven Development
 **Maestro - Study Orchestration**
 - Developed unit tests for Temporal workflows using **pytest** to validate plugin behavior and ensure data integrity.
 - Implemented contract testing for GraphQL APIs to catch breaking schema changes early in the pipeline.
+- Used pytest for testing system stability and coverage of unit tests.

 **Lilly Trial Guide**
 - Used Jest to ensure robust test coverage for the Next.js application, particularly for multilingual support.